 STEP 2: Complete the Electronic Application

-STEP 4: Fill Out BSA Medical Forms A, B, and C
+STEP 3: Fill Out Scouting America Medical Form parts A, B, and C

-***Along with your medical form, please submit a copy of your medical insurance card (front and back!)***
+***Please submit this form, along with a copy of your medical insurance card (front and back), to your troop.***

 STEP 5: Submit Payment